my-true-lover/my-true-lover.github.io-src/README.md

 ## Writing a post
 1. Create a file with an `.md` extension in `data/Post`.
 2. Include the header from the earlier posts and fill in info for your new post.
-3. Create a folder under the `assets/photos` directory holding all photos you want included with your post.
+3. Create a folder `assets/photos/<foldername>` holding all photos you want included with your post.
+4. `python3 create_thumbnails.py assets/photos/<foldername>`
-4. Create a file in `data/Album` with extension `.yml` listing the name of the folder created in step 3 and all of the pictures in it (see `data/Album/holy-wow-six-months.yml` as an example).
+5. Create a file in `data/Album` with extension `.yml` listing the name of the folder created in step 3 and all of the pictures in it (see `data/Album/holy-wow-six-months.yml` as an example).
-5. Add the filename for all images to `data/Image/_all.yml`
+6. Add the filename for all images to `data/Image/_all.yml`
-6. In the header of your post include
+7. In the header of your post include
    "album: <filename created in step 4 without the `.yml`>"

 ## Creating standalone album